 Hey there, I’m Jess.

-With over 20 years of experience, I've left my mark on iconic names like Coca-Cola, GORE-TEX, Swatch, Montblanc, Jägermeister, Nike, and Audi, spearheading expansive teams and orchestrating multi-media campaigns that span the globe.
+With over 20 years of experience, I've worked on iconic names like Coca-Cola, GORE-TEX, Swatch, Montblanc, Jägermeister, Nike, and Audi, leading teams and overseeing multi-media campaigns at international scale.
 Along the way, I've had the privilege of clinching numerous design and communication awards for these efforts.

 In addition to my client work, I've been actively involved in teaching initiatives.
-I've had the honor of serving as a guest lecturer at institutions such as Miami Ad Schools in New York, Berlin, and Hamburg, as well as Berghs School of Communication, where I share insights and inspiration with tomorrow's trailblazers.
+I've had the honor of serving as a guest lecturer at institutions such as Miami Ad Schools in New York, Berlin, and Hamburg, as well as Berghs School of Communication, where I invest in the next generation.

-When I'm not immersed in the world of design and advocacy, you'll often find me lending a hand to causes close to my heart, plotting my next globe-trotting escapade, or playing host to lively dinner gatherings from my home bases in Berlin and Lisbon.
+When I'm not in the thick of a brief, you'll find me somewhere between Berlin and Lisbon, plotting my next adventure, or playing host to lively dinner gatherings.
 Care to join me for the next soirée?

 A few awards collected along the way.